 A1

-ARUN DISTRICT LOCAL PLAN

-SITE 11A LAND ADJACENT TO

-YAPTON ROAD POULTRY FARM

-AGRICULTURAL LAND CLASSIFICATION

-ALC MAP AND REPORT
+ARUN DISTRICT LOCAL PLAN SITE 11 : LAND WEST OF YAPTON ROAD, MIDDLETON-ON-SEA AGRICULTURAL LAND CLASSIFICATION ALC MAP AND REPORT APRIL 1994

-APRIL 1994

-ARUN DISTRICT LOCAL PLAN SITE 11A LAND ADJACENT TO YAPTON ROAD POULTRY FARM AGRICULTURAL LAND CLASSIFICATION REPORT
+ARUN DISTRICT LOCAL PLAN SITE 31 : LAND WEST OF YAPTON ROAD, MIDDLETON-ON-SEA AGRICULTURAL LAND CLASSIFICATION REPORT

-1 0 Summary
+1.0 Summary

-- 1 1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on a number of sites in the Arun District of West Sussex The work forms part of MAFF's statutory input to the preparation of the Arun District Local Plan - 1 2 Site 11A comprises approximately 5 hectares of land west of Yapton Road Poultry Farm, Middleton on Sea in West Sussex An Agricultural Land Classification (ALC) survey was carried out during April 1994.
+1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on a number of sites in the Arun District of West Sussex.
+The work forms part of MAFF's statutory input to the preparation of the Arun District Local Plan.

+1.2 Site 11 comprises approximately 4 hectares of land west of Yapton Road at Middleton-on-Sea in West Sussex.
+An Agricultural Land Classification, (ALC), survey was carried out during April 1994.
 The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of four soil auger borings were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1 3 Work was conducted by members of the Resource Planning Team in the Guildford Statutory Group - 1 4 At the time of the survey the land was permanent grassland grazed by ponies - 1 5 The distribution of grades and subgrades is shown on the ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1 5 000.
-It is accurate at this scale but any enlargement would be misleading.
+A total of four soil auger borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture.

+1.3 Work was conducted by members of the Resource Planning Team in the Guildford Statutory Group.

+1.4 At the time of the survey the land on the site was in set-aside.

+1.5 The distribution of grades and subgrades is shown on the ALC map and the areas are given in the table below.
+The map has been drawn at a scale of 1:5,000.
+It is accurate at this scale, but any enlargement would be misleading.
 This map supersedes any previous information for this site.

-Table 1 \ Distribution of Grades and Subgrades
+Table 1 : Distribution of Grades and Subgrades